Skip to content

 typescript

-import { FeedController } from '@welshman/feeds'
+import { FeedController, makeAuthorFeed } from '@welshman/feeds'

 const controller = new FeedController({